fadiuniv1/fadi-portfolio/README.md

 - Smooth scrolling navigation
 - Responsive design
-- Contact form
+- Contact form with validation
 - Links to social media profiles

 ## Sections

 - **Home**: Introduction and links to GitHub and contact form.
-- **About**: Detailed information about Fadi's background and skills.
+- **About**: Detailed information about my background and skills.
 - **Skills**: Showcase of technical skills.
 - **Projects**: Gallery of projects with descriptions and links.
 - **Contact**: Contact form and social media links.